 This beautiful set of photographs is by Bristol-based videographer, Richard Broomhall, in collaboration with painter and musician, Anthony Garratt.
 Entitled High and Low (or Uchel ac Isel in Welsh), the images – featuring installation-style paintings, and the accompanying video, explore the creation of the peaks and troughs of Snowdonia National Park, Wales.

-"Each work relates materially to the heritage of it's location and is continually evolving in relation to the elements around it.
-The floating Llyn Llydaw piece blooms and oxidises as the copper and iron mixed with the paint are torn by wind, rain and the waters of the lake.
-Deep in Llechwedd slate caverns, below Blaenau Ffestiniogg, another piece rusts, as iron and slate bleed through it's composition adapting to the damp darkness like countless miners before it.
+"Each work relates materially to the heritage of its location and is continually evolving in relation to the elements around it.
+The floating Llyn Llydaw piece blooms and oxidises as the copper and iron mixed with the paint are torn by the wind, rain and the waters of the lake.
+Deep in Llechwedd slate caverns, below Blaenau Ffestiniogg, another piece rusts, as iron and slate bleed through its composition adapting to the damp darkness like countless miners before it.

 "How we consume landscape, what it means to our heritage and how we look at it are all questions these works raise."